Clics modernos: Release and promotion

-García presented the album between December 15 and 18, 1983 at the Luna Park Stadium in Buenos Aires.
+García presented the album between December 15 and 18, 1983, at Luna Park Stadium in Buenos Aires.
 The concerts featured keyboardist Fito Páez, backing vocalist Fabiana Cantilo, drummer Willy Iturri, bassist Alfredo Toth, guitarist Pablo Guyot and saxophonists Gonzalo Palacios and Daniel Melingo.
-The performance was acclaimed by specialized magazine Pelo, describing it as "captivating" and considering it one of the greatest shows of the year.
+The specialized magazine Pelo praised the shows as "captivating" and named them among the best of the year.
+"No Me Dejan Salir" was also issued as a single in Ecuador in 1984 through WEA Music and Famoso.